Pratikm765/DSA/Topics-Checklist/Slow-Fast-Pointer.md

         ↑       ↓
         └───────┘

-Cycle starts at 3.
+Cycle entrance:

+3

+⸻

-Phase 1 — Detect cycle
+Phase 1 — Detect Cycle

+Use Floyd’s algorithm:

-slow = head;
+ListNode* slow = head;
-fast = head;
+ListNode* fast = head;
-while (...) {
+while (fast != nullptr && fast->next != nullptr) {
     slow = slow->next;
     fast = fast->next->next;
     if (slow == fast)
         break;
 }

+The collision point is somewhere inside the cycle.

-Meeting point is not necessarily the cycle entrance.
+It is not necessarily the cycle entrance.

+⸻

-Phase 2 — Find entrance
+Phase 2 — Find Entrance

 Reset one pointer:

 slow = head;

-Then:
+Then move both one step:

 while (slow != fast) {
     slow = slow->next;
     fast = fast->next;
 }

-Meeting point = cycle entrance.
+The meeting point is the cycle entrance.

 Complexity

-Time:  O(n)
+* Time: O(n)
-Space: O(1)
+* Space: O(1)

-Important interview concept
+Important Interview Concept

-You should be able to explain why Phase 2 works, not just memorize it.
+Be prepared to explain:

+Why does resetting one pointer to head and moving both one step find the cycle entrance?

+This is often more important than memorizing the code.

 ⸻

-6. Problem 4 — Find the Duplicate Number ⭐
+7. Find the Duplicate Number

-Example:
+Problem

+Given:

-[1,3,4,2,2]
+nums = [1,3,4,2,2]

+Return:

+2

+⸻

-Key insight
+Key Insight

-Treat the array as a linked list:
+Treat the array as a linked list.

 index → nums[index]

 For:

+index:  0  1  2  3  4
+nums:   1  3  4  2  2

+The links become:

 0 → 1 → 3 → 2 → 4
             ↑   ↓